mattywallace/Snakes/README.md

 ----------USER STORIES---------------

-User can click on the login button or the signe up button
+User can click on the login button or the sign up button

 User adds a username and password to create a profile